Safe-Works/SafeWorks/README.md

    npm install
    ```

-4. Create a .env file inside server root.
+4. Create a .env file inside the server root.
 Inside the .env, you must configure the connection with your Firebase and SMTP email provider.
-Follow these example:
+Follow this example:
    ```sh
    PORT = 3001
    FIREBASE_API_KEY = ""